Byron Allen: Lawsuit against McDonald's

 Allen filed a $10 billion lawsuit, in 2021, through his company, Allen Media Group.
 He alleged the McDonald's hamburger chain discriminated against Black-owned media companies in its TV advertising budget.

-Allen’s suit alleged McDonald’s practice of buying ad time on media outlets that target Black viewers was discriminatory because those purchases were made from a budget set aside for what the complaint described as “the African American tier” of outlets and was damaging to Black media owners because that tier had more limited funds available than the general tier that the company used for broader audiences on major networks and platforms.
+Allen's suit said that McDonald's practice of buying ad time on media outlets that target Black viewers was discriminatory because those purchases were made from a budget set aside for what the complaint described as "the African American tier" of outlets and was damaging to Black media owners because that tier had more limited funds available than the general tier that the company used for broader audiences on major networks and platforms.

 The case was settled out of court in 2025.